Mohamed-sdz/JavaScript-Course-by-Clever-Programmer-/clizr5bq3000309l9h2sy8vlk.md

 ---

 Being a junior React developer is an exciting phase in your career.
 React is a popular JavaScript library for building user interfaces, and it offers a lot of flexibility and power.
 However, like any other technology, it's common to make mistakes when starting.
-In this blog post, we'll explore some common mistakes that junior React developers often make and guide how to avoid them.
+In this blog post, I'll explore some common mistakes that junior React developers often make and guide how to avoid them.
 By learning from these mistakes, you can become a more proficient React developer and build high-quality applications.

 1. **Not Understanding the React Component Lifecycle:**